A fully, free and libre, independent long-term support system-distribution and operating-system

 Hyperbola is not based on other distributions

-As is described in this entire page, Hyperbola is a fully free long-term support distribution based on Arch snapshots and Debian development, with special emphasis on stability, privacy, security and init freedom.
+As is described in this entire page, Hyperbola is a fully free long-term support and independent system-distribution using the package-management from Arch GNU/Linux and patches from Debian development, with special emphasis on stability, privacy, security and init freedom.

 What is the goal about receive funds?